 I. Holding Company:

-Dhunseri Investments Ltd. is holding 56.44% of the equity share capital of your Companyas on March 31 2020.
+Dhunseri Investments Ltd. is holding 56.44% of the equity share capitalof your Company as on March 31 2022.

 II.
 Subsidiary Companies:

-The number of outlets of Twelve Cupcakes Pte.
-Ltd. as on March 31 2020 is 35.
+The number of outlets of Twelve Cupcakes Pte Ltd. as on March 31 2022is 30.

 III.
 Associate Companies:

-As required under the Companies Act 2013 and Securities and Exchange Board of India(Listing Obligations and Disclosure Requirements) Regulations 2015 ("ListingRegulations") the Audited Consolidated Financial Statements of your Company are alsoattached and forms part of the Company's Annual Report.
+As required under the Companies Act 2013 and the Listing Regulationsthe Audited Consolidated Financial Statements of your Company are also attached and formspart of your Company's Annual Report.

 Corporate Social Responsibility

-A Corporate Social Responsibility Committee was reconstituted during the period underreview with Mr. C.K.Dhanuka as the Chairman Dr. B.Sen and Mrs. A.Kanoria as themembers.
+A Corporate Social Responsibility Committee was reconstituted on July3 2020 with Mr. C.K.Dhanuka as the Chairman Dr. B.Sen and Mrs. A.Kanoria as themembers.